-The stellate ganglion is part of the sympathetic nervous system that is located in your neck, on either side of your voice box.
-A stellate ganglion block is an injection of medication into these nerves that can help relieve pain in the head, neck, upper arm and upper chest.
-It also can help increase circulation and blood supply to the arm.
+A stellate ganglion block (SGB) is an injection of anesthetic medication into a collection of nerves called the stellate ganglion.
+These nerves are located in your neck, on both sides of your voice box.
+The injection can help relieve pain in your head, neck, upper arm and upper chest.
+It also can help increase circulation and blood flow to your arm.

 Side effects of the procedure may include:

 These effects usually go away within a few hours.

 Contact your healthcare provider immediately if you experience any new symptoms or complications from the stellate ganglion block, such as an infection or prolonged difficulty with swallowing.